-Budget implications: cost of an administrative position; minimal costs of moving into offices b.
+Honors Program will be physically housed either in Marquette or in the Library (to be determined); Center for Latin American and Caribbean Studies will remain in Bobet but move to the first floor with the completion of the Jesuit Center.
+Any office for the revised common curriculum to go in Marquette.
+No director of the First Year Seminars has been appointed b.
 Existing programs will be strengthened by endowing interdisciplinary programs, especially those programs that cross campuses and are majors or likely to become majors, such as the Environmental Studies Program and the Center for the Study of the Caribbean and Latin America (with a major within Languages and Cultures).
 All the interdisciplinary programs can be strengthened by hiring new faculty with interdisciplinary strengths, by creating new positions in departments that are able to support interdisciplinary programs (such as a faculty member in African-American Literature), and endowing chairs in these programs.